 The Midsteeple Quarter Ideas Competition

-The Stove Network and the Glasgow Institute of Architects is inviting architectural concepts for the Midsteeple Quarter of Dumfries High Street from professional individuals and practices for a reimagined urban core of Dumfries.
+The Stove Network and the Glasgow Institute of Architects invited architectural concepts for the Midsteeple Quarter of Dumfries High Street for a reimagined urban core of Dumfries.

-The Midsteeple Quarter competition is first and foremost an ideas competition to envisage an innovative new approach to town centre living and being.
+The Midsteeple Quarter competition was an ideas competition to envisage an innovative new approach to town centre living and being.
 The goal of the Stove Network is to see the high street re-energised and repopulated, contributing inclusively to the local community and economy.

-The competition is looking for innovative yet practical solutions with regards to the building fabric of the Bakers Oven, a conscious solution to a sustainable energy strategy with a people-centred focus and a vision for the Quarter.
+The competition saught innovative yet practical solutions with regards to the building fabric of the Bakers Oven and the wider urban block.